preterag/pipecdn/docs/PIPE_NETWORK_DOCUMENTATION.md

 ## CDN API Reference

+Pipe CDN API Documentation
-This section provides a comprehensive overview of the Pipe CDN API.
-All endpoints are currently based on the Pipe Network CDN Devnet deployment on Solana Devnet.
+This document provides a comprehensive overview of the Pipe CDN API.
+All is this is currently based on the Pipe Network CDN Devnet deployment on Solana Devnet.

 ### Base URL
-All API endpoints are relative to the base URL.
+All API endpoints are relative to the base URL

 ### Authentication
 Most endpoints require authentication using two parameters: